TheMTtakeover/goat-rulings/goat-all-rulings.md

 *   When "Penguin Soldier" targets 2 monsters, including "Chaos Command Magician", this is an effect targets, but not one that select "1 target".
 So "Chaos Command Magician" will not negate the effect of "Penguin Soldier".
 However, if "Penguin Soldier" only targets "Chaos Command Magician", then it is an effect that selects "1 target" so "Chaos Command Magician" WILL negate the effect of "Penguin Soldier".
 *   Vs. "Dark Cat With White Tail", that effect selects 3 targets so "Chaos Command Magician" will not negate "Dark Cat With White Tail"'s effect.
 *   If "Chaos Command Magician" is targeted by "Dark Necrofear", that effect selects 1 target so the effect of "Dark Necrofear" is negated and it is not equipped to "Chaos Command Magician".
-*   When "Chaos Command Magician" battles "D. D. Warrior Lady", her effect is NOT negated because it does not target.
+*   When "Chaos Command Magician" battles "D.D.
+Warrior Lady", her effect is NOT negated because it does not target.
 *   You can activate the effect of "Metallizing Parasite - Lunatite" and target "Chaos Command Magician", but "Chaos Command Magician" will negate the effect and "Metallizing Parasite - Lunatite" will remain on the field as a monster.

 #### CHAOS EMPEROR DRAGON - ENVOY OF THE END